GIST-NJU/RestCT/README_DOCKER.md

 2022-01-25 15:25:56.318 | DEBUG    | -             body: 3-{'random', 'default', 'Null'}
 ```

-Once the execution finishes, the test results are saved in the `demo_server/results` direcotry.
+Once the execution finishes, the test results are saved in the `demo_server/results` directory.
 The `statistics.csv` file gives the primary metrics for evaluation:

 ```bash
 cat /root/RestCT/demo_server/results/statistics.csv
 ```

 In this case, RestCT is expected to generate and send around 500+ HTTP requests (*Total*).
-About 50% of operaitons (*C_1_way*), and 17% of 2-way sequence of operations (*C_2_way*) can be acutally tested.
+About 50% of operations (*C_1_way*), and 17% of 2-way sequence of operations (*C_2_way*) can be actually tested.
 The detailed interpretation of the test results can be found at the end of this document.

 ## Use RestCT to Replicate Experiments
-In our experiment, the performance of RestCT is evaluated under 11 real-world subject APIs of two servcie systems, *GitLab* and *Bing Maps*.
+In our experiment, the performance of RestCT is evaluated under 11 real-world subject APIs of two service systems, *GitLab* and *Bing Maps*.
 The Swagger specifications of these subject APIs are available in the `/root/RestCT/exp/swagger` directory.

 ### 1. Setup GitLab

-**The following commands should be executed in the host machine (outside the `restct` contaier)**.
+**The following commands should be executed in the host machine (outside the `restct` container)**.

-We rely on Docker to deploy GitLab in the local environemnt.
+We rely on Docker to deploy GitLab in the local environment.
 Run the following command to download and start a GitLab container (this initialization process may take several minutes, please wait until the status of the container becomes *healthy*):

 ```bash
 sudo docker run --detach \